-This section, created in conjunction with EBG Advisors and Schooner Strategies, reviews state health UM laws and regulations.
+This section reviews state health UM laws and regulations.
 The information focuses on several key components of these regulations, including: information on the scope, regulatory contact information, licensure requirements, program requirements, reviewer qualifications, appeals process and other relevant information.
 It also details many of the business, legal and regulatory forces directly impacting the medical management system, including the Affordable Care Act (ACA).

 The RegQuest Utilization Management module provides a functional summary of UM laws and regulations, analyzes recent trends in the UM field, includes peer review by most state regulators and will be regularly updated with any regulatory and/or legislative updates.

 As a result of its extensive subject matter, RegQuest’s UM module is a must have resource for health care professionals, compliance staff, benefit administrators, consumers, government officials and others who require a better understanding of the UM process.